AnubisDev161/Exodus--Second-semester-project/README.md

 ## Responsibilities

 In this project I focused primarily on gameplay programming.
-This included also the [enemy ai](), with which I already had some experience from my [Goap RTS project.]()
+This also included the [enemy ai](), an area in which I already had some experience from my [Goap RTS project.](https://github.com/AnubisDev161/GOAP-AI-RTS-Project)
 The most challenging and also most important part for me in this project was the [player.]() I was also co producer of the project and partly responsible for sound design and [sound implementation.]() And as always [UI]() and soume backend logik.